s10-n/landing-page/README.md

 # landing-page
 A simple landing page for a business.
-Written in HTML and styled with CSS.
+Written in semantic HTML and styled with CSS.